nodsup-halnux/Advanced-Hoon/Agent_Wrappers/readme.md

 - `%~ . <door> bowl` completes our default-agent, which is reupdated everytime Gall "enters" this core on an event.
 This is bound to the name `def`
 - Finally, as seen in the arms above, we can call things like `on-save:def` to run our default-agent arm **in place** of code we would have to write.
   - : col notation for arms is syntactic sugar for the =< rune, specifically: `on-save:def` $\equiv$ `=< on-save def` $\equiv$ `=> def on-save`.
 Where def is just our door, and on-save references the arm in the door.
+  - So when `on-save:def` is called, we are calling the arm of our completed core, and running its code in place (as a substitute for code we would have to write, for convinience).